-Most people don’t like to wear unsightly braces, so invisalign is a great alternative, and most people won’t even know you are wearing braces!
-Invisalign consists invisible of aligners that fit over your teeth to gradually move your teeth into position.
+Most people don’t like to wear unsightly braces, so invisalign is a great alternative, and most people won’t even know you are wearing them!
+Invisalign consists of invisible aligners that fit over your teeth to gradually move your teeth into position.
 The aligners are changed regularly depending on your treatment plan.

 X-Rays and Photographs